Tutorial¶

 model_path

-does not have a directly corresponding parameter, with path
+does not have a directly corresponding parameter, with model

 Converting model_path